All Episodes

 There's two ways of looking at this.

-One is that that that's bad news.
+One is that that's bad news.

-It's 42 Clinton, Trump 38, and in the Reuters poll 42 34.
+It's 42 Clinton, Trump 38, and in the Reuters poll, 4234.

-Uh Trump here's a development I didn't expect.
+Trump, here's a development I didn't expect.

-Paul Ryan, this is this is like uh great high uh great headlines from the fantasy universe.
+Paul Ryan, this is like great high, great headlines from the fantasy universe from Politico, breaking just now.

-Trump has even-handed temperament.
+Ryan, Trump has even-handed temperament.

-I think his stage presence is something different than say what I would do.
+I think his stage presence is something different than, say, what I would do, the House Speaker told MSNBC's Andrea Mitchell.

 But in my personal interactions, I find him to have a very even-handed temperament.

-Mark Stein in for Rush, we'll take your calls straight ahead.
+We'll take your calls straight ahead.

 I'm fired up and ready to go.